Srvjais/summer-intern-project/README.md

 # summer-intern-project

-The Project Consists of two Parts<br>
+The project Consists of two parts each with its seperate problem statement<br>

 ## Part 1: